aboudard/ng-assets-wrk/README.md

 # NgAssetsWk

-Angular workspace with a libraray exposing scss resources to be integrated in an Angular application.
+Angular workspace with a library exposing scss resources to be integrated in an Angular application.